ChrisMuir/MMA-Data-Scrape/README.md

 Files
 -----

-1. `0-wiki_ufcbouts.R` scrapes the results of every UFC fight from Wikipedia.
+1. `0-wiki_ufcbouts.R` scrapes the results of every UFC fight from Wikipedia (or updates an existing fight DB).
 2. `1-wiki_ufcfighters.R` scrapes the details of every fighter that has ever fought in the UFC and has a Wikipedia page.
 Fighter details include: age, height, reach, wins/losses, nationality, team/camp association, etc.
 3. `wiki_ufcbouts_functions.R` houses all custom functions used in ufcbouts scrape file.